ministryofjustice/security-guidance/docs/system-backup-guidance.md

 [System Backup Standard](system-backup-standard.md)

-## Legacy information

-**Note:** This document is Legacy IA Policy material.
-It is under review and likely to be withdrawn or substantially revised soon.
-Before using this content for a project, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).

-**Note:** This document might refer to several organisations, information sources, or terms that have been replaced or updated, as follows:

--   CESG \(Communications-Electronics Security Group\), refer to the National Cyber Security Centre \(NCSC\), contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   CINRAS \(Comsec Incident Notification Reporting and Alerting Scheme\), refer to the NCSC, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   ComSO \(Communications Security Officer\), contact the Chief Information Security Officer \(CISO\) \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   **Confidential**, an older information classification marking, refer to [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
--   CPNI \([Centre for the Protection of the National Infrastructure](https://www.cpni.gov.uk/)\), contact the CISO \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   DSO \(Departmental Security Officer\), contact the Chief Security Officer \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   GPG6 \(Good Practice Guide 6: Outsourcing and Offshoring: Managing the Security Risks\), refer to the NCSC, contact [security@justice.gov.uk](mailto:security@justice.gov.uk).
--   IS1 \(HMG Infosec Standard 1 Technical Risk Assessment\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS2 \(HMG Infosec Standard 2 Information Risk Management\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS4 \(HMG Infosec Standard 4 Communications Security and Cryptography\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   IS6 \(HMG Infosec Standard 6 Protecting Personal Data and Managing Information Risk\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
--   ITSO \(Information Technology Security Officer\), contact the CISO \([security@justice.gov.uk](mailto:security@justice.gov.uk)\).
--   **Restricted**, an older information classification marking, refer to [Information Classification and Handling Policy](information-classification-and-handling-policy.md).
--   SPF \([Security Policy Framework](https://www.gov.uk/government/publications/security-policy-framework)\), refer to the [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security), contact [security@justice.gov.uk](mailto:security@justice.gov.uk).

 ## Backing up information

-Backing up is an essential part of protecting Ministry of Justice \(MoJ\) Information and Communication Technology \(IT\) resources.
-This guide document provides an overview of backup concepts, and why backup is important for the MoJ.
+Backing up is an essential part of protecting Information and Communication Technology \(IT\) resources.
+This guide document provides an overview of backup concepts, and why backup is important for the .

 It is not normally necessary for you as an individual user to do anything about backing up.
 Most of the time, it is sufficient for you to know that backups take place, and that it is normally possible to request recovery or restoration of data for a system.